starmaid/starmaid.github.io/blog/_drafts/2024-12-14-meshtastic-party.md

 ![picture of head mount](/blog/img/2024-12-14-meshtastic-party/2_design.jpg)

+[The CAD files are here.](https://www.thingiverse.com/thing:6962294) Assembly only requires zipties and heatshrink.

 ### Head mounted with base station

 The question would be - how do you get the antenna above your head?
 I entertained asking everyone to wear a hat, and having the radios clip onto the band, or elastics, or something.
 But then, like a lightning strike, I realized there was only one solution.
 I could make cat ears for them.
 This was something I already had a design for, but it was made in Autodesk Inventor - and I had to remake it from scratch in FreeCAD.
 Learning B-splines was a trip and took several hours.